Information for Current Foster Caregivers

 Foster families receive a monthly maintenance payment that covers the costs of caring for a child.
 Providing foster care is not a job – foster caregivers are not expected to give up their employment in order to care for children.

 Children's needs range from reasonably straightforward to very complex, which requires different types of foster care.

 Foster Care Education

-All foster caregivers need to complete the BC Foster Care Education Program within two years of becoming approved.
+All foster caregivers need to complete the PRIDE In-Service Training within two years of becoming approved.
 This specialized training is free of charge and takes about 53 hours to complete.

 Insurance & Coverage

 Learn more about the different types of insurance available to foster caregivers in B.C.
 There are are also easy to follow instructions on how to make a claim.